SarahLewk/Gun-Death-Dashboard/README.md

 # Dashboard Visualization Homework
 Utilizing html, css, and bootstrap

+I decided to go for the bonus and use data from Project 1 (Topic: Gun Deaths)

 ## Git Link:
  https://sarahlewk.github.io/Gun-Death-Dashboard/

-## Master Link:
- file:///C:/Users/Sarah/Desktop/Trilogy%20Bootcamp/Homework%20Assignments/Gun-Death-Dashboard/index.html